Convert Visio to HTML with GroupDocs.Viewer for Java

 }

-Rendering Visio Documents to PDF
+Rendering Visio Files to PDF (convert visio to pdf)

 Path outputDirectory = Path.of("YOUR_OUTPUT_DIRECTORY/RenderingVisioToPDF");